hlowman/TidyTuesday/README.md

 # Tidy Tuesday
-Scripts and session recordings from the Southern California Coastal Water Research Project's Tidy Tuesday R tutorial series.
+This repository houses all materials from the Southern California Coastal Water Research Project's Tidy Tuesday R tutorial series.

+- The *scripts* folder contains all code live-coded during the following sessions, with additional annotations added for clarity.

+- The *data* folder contains all external datasets required to run the code covered during the following sessions.

+- The *resources* folder contains additional materials to support lessons and guides compiled by instructors.

-All data and scripts covered in the following sessions are included in the folders labeled "Data" and "Scripts".
-Session recordings can be accessed by clicking on the weeks' hyperlinks below or by visiting [SCCWRP's Vimeo page](https://vimeo.com/sccwrp).
+Session recordings may be accessed by clicking on the weeks' hyperlinks below or by visiting [SCCWRP's Vimeo page](https://vimeo.com/sccwrp).

 *Syllabus*